rohankumar586/rohankumar586/README.md

+#*👋Hello!
+Welcome to my GitHub*

+My name is Rohan.
 I'm a number geek who likes storytelling using data.
 I'm dedicated to bridging the gap between data science and strategic decision-making.

 I'm studying [Master of Management Analytics at McGill University](https://www.mcgill.ca/desautels/programs/mma).
 My journey has equipped me with advanced skills in statistical analysis, machine learning, and business intelligence that I have been able to apply to real word datasets, with results in my GitHub.
 I have previously applied these skills in sales and marketing team at multinational company, driving sales growth and cheaper raw material procurement.